amalantony/Ascii-Warehouse/DesignDocument.md

 - Keep the app as functional & modular as possible (React components must be functional as far as possible) - what are the tradeoffs
 - Using an external library to generate the scoll to bottom event (to keep code clean)

+- Explain why the choice was made for Redux

 Component List: